Magisk-Modules-Repo/ainur_jamesdsp/README.md

 * Works with [AM3D Zirene Sound](https://forum.xda-developers.com/android/apps-games/mod-zirene-sound-am3d-t3396698/post71580634#post71580634), [Dolby Atmos](https://github.com/therealahrion/Dolby-Atmos-ZTE-Axon-7), & ViPER4Android XHiFi

 ## Change Log
+### v1.2 - 11.08.2017
+* Updated to Unity/AML v2.2 - Please clean install Audio Modification Library and all modules (this will be the last version you'll have to clean install so in the future the auto clean install/upgrade script will take effect)
++ Updated JamesDSP to 11-03-2017 official stable release

 ### v1.1 - 10.26.2017
 * Unity/AML v2.1: Updated for Magisk v14.3
 * Unity/AML v2.1: Updated to Magisk module template 1410